DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 If you have an authorization_code flow (response_type=code), after you login and consent, you will get a code.
 Copy the code, then return to the link-builder page.
 Paste the code into the form at the bottom.
 The very bottom of the page will show a curl command that will redeem the code for an oauth token.
 Click the "copy" button and run that curl command from the terminal to retrieve the token.

+## ID Tokens

+JWT are tokens, that are formatted as JSON and then potentially signed.
+With respect to OpenID Connect, JWT are used to represent identification information about a subject, so they're called "id tokens", aka id_tokens.

+JWT can be:
+* unsigned.
+In which case they ought to be untrusted.
+* signed with a private key.
+(RSA-256) These can be verified with the corresponding public key.
+* signed with a secret key, via HMAC-256.
+These can be verified with the secret key.

+This demonstration issues JWT that are signed with a secret key.
+The key used is the client_secret from the developer app in Apigee Edge  - this is a secret shared  between the app and the JWT issuer (Edge).

 ## Other Info